ddhartma/Recommendations-with-IBM/README.md

 # Recommendations with IBM
-Let's create an Article Recommendation Engine for users on the IBM Watson Studio platform.
-Recommend to those platform users articles which are placed in the IBM Watson database.
-This database contains real user-article-interaction data.
+Let's create an Article Recommendation Engine for users on the IBM Watson Studio platform by using real user-article-interaction data.

 I analyzed the interactions that users have with articles on the IBM Watson Studio platform.
 Based on that I made recommendations to them about new articles I think they would like.
 Below you can see an example of what the dashboard could look like displaying recommended articles on the IBM Watson Platform.